iantruslove/vimrc/keys.markdown

 	* `:Fsgrep /TODO/js src` - find all Javascript files containing `TODO` in the `src/` directory
 * `:Fsfind` - find files with name matching regex
 * `:Fsglob` - find files with name matching glob

+## Surround With

+* `ysiw"` - surrounds the current word with double quotes
+* `cs'"` - for the word under the cursor, change its surroundings from single quote to double quote
+* {visual}`S"` - surrounds the visual selection with double quotes

 ## Clojure